acts-project/acts/docs/contribution/physmon.md

 *physmon*.
 The purpose is to monitor and detect changes in the physics performance, both intentional and accidental.

 The associated job will run a number of workflow combinations.
-Currently this includes the truth tracking and OpenDataDetector *full chain* workflows.
+Currently, this includes the truth tracking and OpenDataDetector *full chain* workflows.
 The latter is further split into configurations with full seeding, truth smeared or truth estimated seeds.
 These jobs produce performance output files.